Fibre-base duality of 5d KK theories: Instructive examples

-\paragraph{5-brane web and toric geometry.} The theory \eqref{eq:5d_affine_A-type_quiver} can be realised as world-volume theory of Type IIB 5-brane web.
+up to constant terms $\mathcal{O}(m_i^3)$. \paragraph{5-brane web and toric geometry.} The theory \eqref{eq:5d_affine_A-type_quiver} can be realised as world-volume theory of Type IIB 5-brane web.
 In the simplest case of an $\widehat{A}_1$ quiver, the periodic 5-brane web is

 which describes the phase \eqref{eq:phase_choice_affine_A}.
 Focusing on the part of the 5-brane web that describes $\surm(2) $ with 2 fundamental flavours, one can equivalently consider the dual graph.
 This yields the fan of $\FF_0$ blown up at two points.